 Game Preview: Iowa Wild at Henderson Silver Knights

-The Iowa Wild visit the Henderson Silver Knights for the first game of a weekend set on Friday at 9 p.m.
+The Iowa Wild wrap up a pair of games against the Henderson Silver Knights on Saturday at 9 p.m.

 ALL-TIME SERIES